Should You Go to Law School?

 Law school remains a popular choice because it opens doors to many professions.
 You must graduate from law school to become a lawyer, but you don't have to be a lawyer once you graduate.

-State governments and the halls of Congress are filled with lawyers, and 26 American presidents were lawyers before landing in the White House.
+State governments and the halls of Congress are filled with lawyers, and 26 U.S. presidents were lawyers before landing in the White House.
 For generations, law school has been a pathway to power and privilege.

-If you plan to apply, you'll still have abundant company.
+If you plan to apply, you’ll still have plenty of company.
 In 2022, law schools in total received 427,000 applications, accepting only 128,500 — about 30%.

 Be prepared to take the Law School Admissions Test (LSAT) or the Graduate Record Examination (GRE).
 Only about one-third of law schools allow students to submit the GRE instead of the LSAT, but the list of those that do includes Harvard, Yale, Columbia, Cornell, Penn, and many other top-ranked schools.